|

 In

-and became once again a battalion within its own right
+again a battalion within its own right within the Royal

-Ceremony was conducted at 1 Brigade Parade Ground,
+at 1 Brigade Parade Ground, Robertson Barracks Darwin.

 On the 14

-symbolise the regiment's important links with its history,
+regiment's important links with its history, traditions and

-de-linking of 5/7 RAR and the re-raising of 5RAR on December 3,
+the de-linking of 5/7 RAR and the re-raising of 5RAR on

-were laid up at Kapooka (with 7RAR Colours) in April 2004.
+original Colours were laid up at Kapooka (with 7RAR Colours)

 The ceremony marked a small milestone in Australian